jacobmbr/jacobmbr.github.io/major-studio-text-presentation/pres.md

-## Rules Inside Rules for the Network of Networks: Transport Layers
+## Rules Inside Rules for the Network of Networks: Protocol Layers
 - The content of every new protocol is always another protocol (p.
 10)
 - Division of labor: Each layer...
   - doesn't care what the one above it does